 First, collective intelligence in the nutrient: from its birth to our plate, food carries a super complex thread of life, death, actions, experiences.
 Collective intelligence in the cuisine, one of the pillars of every culture.
 Collective intelligence in the very fact of eating.
 From time immemorial, a meal represents a universal space of sharing and togetherness, present in every civilization.
 What happens in our psyche when we eat?
 What does our species and our planet experience during the billions of meals that happen every day?
 Collective intelligence, in the beliefs and ignorance that haunt every society and every human in regards to food.
 Everything tells me that this ignorance plays an active role in the genesis and homeostasis of every culture.
 Once more, it raises the question of truth in the collective.

 I had to start from somewhere in order to open this long inquiry.
 So I began with this very simple question that I use as a guiding thread:

 What food makes us healthy while doing good to the living in general?

 What do we call health?
-I often hear people reply “not having any disease“.
-An answer somehow superficial and automatic, that focuses only on the individual.
+I often hear people say “not having any disease“.
+An answer somehow automatic, that focuses only on the individual.
 A person may have no biological disease and yet have a calamitous health due to an unhealthy lifestyle or a poor psychological, social and spiritual life.
 It doesn’t matter whether we talk about the body, the mental or the spirit, we quickly come to realize that health operates as much in the individual as in the collective, and that we build our connection with health with culture and unconscious assumptions.